The history of Stoneacre

 Building a hidden gem

-The Ellys family looked after Stoneacre until the early 18th century, forced to sell after faring badly in the civil war and finding themselves in financial turmoil.
-For nearly two centuries after, the house was owned by farmers and eventually fell into disrepair until Aymer Vallance restored Stoneacre in 1920.
+The Ellys family looked after Stoneacre until the early 18th century, when they were forced to sell after faring badly in the civil war and finding themselves in financial turmoil.
+For nearly two centuries afterwards, the house was owned by farmers and eventually fell into disrepair.